A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 Finished with a glass of Madeira wine.

-The restaurant is overlooking Praia da Camilo, a great beach, which has 200 wooden steps going down to a sheltered, sandy cove, divided by ochre-coloured rocks, with a hand-dug tunnel.
-The walk down and up is strenuous and could cause a shortness of breath.
+The restaurant overlooks Camilo, a great beach.
+There are steps down to the sheltered, sandy cove, divided by ochre-coloured rocks and a dug tunnel.
+The walk down and up is strenuous and could cause shortness of breath.

-After two days in Praia de Rocha, we then moved on to Albufeira for one night.
-I expected this to be a bit too touristy but was pleasantly surprised, although, that may have been because it was only 25% of its usual capacity for this time of year, due to Covid-19.
+After two days in Praia de Rocha, we moved to Albufeira for one night.
+I expected this to be a bit too touristy but was pleasantly surprised, although that may have been because it was only 25% of its usual capacity for this time of year due to COVID-19.
 During an evening stroll around town, we came across many live music venues with excellent performers.
 There were no club music places anywhere.

 We stayed at,